satvikshubham/NGU/Report.md

 The functions $𝑓(𝑥)$ and $𝑔(𝑥)$ can be linear or nonlinear and convex or non-convex (but should be twice continuously differentiable).
 The constraint functions, $𝑔(𝑥)$, have lower and upper bounds, $g^L \in (R \; U \; \{-\infty \})^m$ and $g^U \in (R \; U \; \{+\infty \})^m$  with $g^L \leq g^U$.

-It is designed to exploit 1st and 2nd Hessian transformations
+It is designed to exploit 1st and 2nd Hessian transformations, if provided otherwise it approximates using quasi-Newton methods, specifically a [BFGS update](https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm)

 ## Availability